 Their torso is lithe and graceful, showcasing their muscles.
 Their back is slightly arched, adding to their playful and energetic look.
 They are overall long and svelte, but they’re not as thin as some other breeds.
 Their rib cage is rounded, and they can sometimes have a cobby look.

 The Somali’s head is quite recognizable, thanks to its alert and inquisitive expression.
 Their chin is full with a rounded appearance.
 Their muzzle follows a gentle contour and shouldn’t be sharply pointed.

 There’s a good amount of width between their large, alert ears.
 The Cat Fanciers’ Association describes the ears as “cupped” at the base.
 Tufts at the end of their ears are very desirable.

 The Somali’s eyes are almond-shaped and large.
 They are brilliant and expressive, making them appear curious.
 Their eyes stand out because of a dark lid skin and a dark line that continues from the upper lid towards their ears.
 Their proportioned face flows into their arched neck.

-Somalis will have gold or green eyes, both popping against their coat.
+Somalis will have gold or green eyes, both popping against their coat (similar to the Nebelung cat).
 Their eyes have a rich, deep color.